Maximize Efficiency: Cleaning and Inspecting the Grease Trap During Pumping

 Key Takeaways

-Understanding the Importance of Cleaning and Inspecting Grease Traps
+Understanding the Importance of Cleaning and Inspecting the Grease Trap During Pumping

 Grease traps play a vital role in preventing FOG from entering the sewer system.
 Over time, these traps can become clogged, reducing their effectiveness and leading to potential plumbing issues.
 Regular cleaning and inspection during pumping help ensure that the grease trap is functioning correctly and can prevent unexpected disruptions.

-The Process of Cleaning and Inspecting Grease Traps
+The Process of Cleaning and Inspecting the Grease Trap During Pumping

 Cleaning and inspecting a grease trap involves several steps, each critical to ensure the trap is free from obstructions and functioning efficiently.
 Here’s a detailed look at the process: